TritonSE/awesome-tool/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that automates the process of synchronizing and managing GitHub PRs with Monday.com tasks.

-Built by Triton Software Engineering.
+Built by Triton Software Engineering (TSE).

 ## Setup